This guide is dedicated to the new Cloudiway archive migration product. If you wish to use this new version, please contact us.

 First, generate the mapping file.
 In the Cloudiway Archive list, click on MANAGE, then Download PST List.

-Note: the mapping file generated by the platform migrates to the Office 365 archive by default.
+Note: the mapping file generated by the platform migrates to the Office 365 mailbox by default (column isArchive=FALSE).
 You can change the destination by editing the mapping file.
-For example, you may prefer to migrate to the online mailbox or evenly to a specific folder.
+For example, you may prefer to migrate to the online archive (column isArchive=TRUE) or evenly to a specific folder (column TargetRootFolder=/FolderName).
 You can refer to the Microsoft documentation for the exact syntax of the mapping file.

 Once you have the file, you can submit the Microsoft Import job.